status-im/status-mobile/doc/merging-pr-process.md

 1) Create a PR in status-go, get it reviewed by status-go devs
-2) Create a PR in status-mobile, get it reviewed by devs, then go through manual testing (if necessary)
+2) Create a PR in status-mobile, get it reviewed by devs, then go through manual QA testing (if necessary).
+Once QA has successfully tested the status-mobile PR, it is now ready to merge
-3) Once ready to merge, merge status-go PR first, make sure you bump the `VERSION` file in status-go
+3) Merge status-go PR first, make sure you bump the `VERSION` file in status-go
 4) Once merged, tag the version with the new version and push the tag:
 ```
   git checkout develop